-If you've taken the (very wise) decision to delegate some of your responsibilities in the name of growth, you're going to want to get the very most from your sometimes costly investment.
+If you've taken the decision to delegate some of your responsibilities in the name of growth, you're going to want to get the very most from your outsourced content.
 Don't worry - in content marketing, there's no such thing as published and done.
 All you need to get much more from your outsourced content is to give it a little squeeze...

 Repurposing content is a major cornerstone of content marketing.
-If you don't already know this, you've got some learning to do.
 Most content can be reused for another purpose.
 Sometimes this takes a lot of tweaking, and sometimes barely a new title.
-Either way, your content will go much further if you start thinking of the new blog post as a starting point, and not the end of the journey.
+Either way, your outsourced content will go much further if you start thinking of the new content as a starting point, and not the end of the journey.

 What do I mean?
 Ok, for example, you outsource a blog post to a fantabulous writer.
-Once it's back in-house, you can publish it, and then think about using it as the script (or starting point of a script) for a video.
+Once it's back in-house, you can publish it, and then think about using it as a video script (or starting point of a script).
 More artsy?
-Take the main points from the blog post and change it into some kind of graphic-heavy content, like an infographic, for example.
+Take the main points from the blog post and change it into some kind of graphic-heavy content, like an infographic.

-Got a linked series of blog posts?
-What about making them into an ebook, or a guide?
+Got an ebook?
+What about making them into a series of blog posts, or a social media updates?
 A video?
-Take the main points and repurpose as a blog post or checklist.
+Take the main points and repurpose as a guide or checklist.

 Remember, not all content can or should be repurposed into something else.
 Some things are blog posts because they work best as blog posts and no amount of poking or prodding is going to make them into a feature film.
 Live with it and move on.